alphagov/govuk-prototype-kit-docs/docs/v13/documentation/pass-data.md

 You can set default data in your prototype.
 This will appear without the user having to enter anything.

-For example, if you want to show a user's saved answers when they return to review or update their information in the prototype.
+For example, if you want to test a journey where the user returns to review or update their information.

 If the user changes this data in the prototype, their new answers are saved.

-You can add default data to your `app/data/session-data-defaults.js file`.
+Add default data to your `app/data/session-data-defaults.js` file.

 For example, to set default data for the ‘First name’ and ‘Over 18’ inputs in the [passing data example](https://prototype-kit.service.gov.uk/docs/examples/pass-data/vehicle-registration) add:

 ```
 module.exports = {